 WARNING: It is completely addictive (Don’t come back saying you weren’t warned).

 This recipe makes 3 servings and it is easy to double up if you want more.
-I love to serve it with plain basmati rice and garlic naan (my favourite vegan naan recipe is by Nora Cooks, I just brush it with melted spread, garlic and coriander).
+I love to serve it with plain basmati rice and garlic naan (my favorite vegan naan recipe is by Nora Cooks, I just brush it with melted spread, garlic, and cilantro).

 Way cheaper than takeaway and a fraction of the price, it’s also healthier and lower in calories – but be warned this is not a low-calorie recipe (it’s worth it though).

 If you’re counting calories you can replace half the coconut milk with vegetable stock or water and use low-fat coconut milk.

 There are many different chickpea (chana dishes) in India and this one I made to taste, remembering some of the creamier coconut-based recipes I’d had at restaurants down south.